zicoz18/local-subnet-development-tutorial/README.md

   - For `Contract Deployer Allow List`, refer to [this](https://docs.avax.network/subnets/customize-a-subnet#restricting-smart-contract-deployers).
   - For `Transaction Allow List`, refer to [this](https://docs.avax.network/subnets/customize-a-subnet#restricting-who-can-submit-transactions).
   - For `Native Minter`, refer to [this](https://docs.avax.network/subnets/customize-a-subnet#minting-native-coins).

+## Conclusion

+That is it!
+That is how you could create and deploy your local subnet from scratch.

+In this tutorial, we learned:

+* Installing and using avalanche-cli
+* Creating a subnet and customizing it
+* Deploy the subnet locally for local development
+* Interacting with locally deployd subnet using Remix and hardhat
+* Optinally we learned how to interact with precompiles